 2. Biker Jacket

 For days when you’re feeling a little rebellious, there’s no better jacket than a biker jacket.
-Whether you’re a motorcyclist or not, this short, close-fitting, leather jacket with zips and studs appears stylish and tough.
+Whether you’re a motorcyclist or not, this short, close-fitting leather jacket with zips and studs appears stylish and tough.
 It also looks great with jeans and a T-shirt, making it a quick and easy option for times when you’re running late but still want to look good.

 3. Trucker Jacket

 For those who don’t know, the trucker jacket is a type of button-front jacket that features double breast pockets.
 The style is typically short and fitted and often made of blue denim.
-However, other versions are also available, including suede styles, shearling-trimmed designs and options in different colours, such as brown and black.
+However, other versions are also available, including suede styles, shearling-trimmed designs, and options in different colors, such as brown and black.
 Overall, the trucker jacket is a timeless design that is perfect for the weekend.